 Course Course Description Credit Hrs.
 Contact Hrs.
-P E 5100 METHODS OF TEACHING ADAPTED PHYSICAL EDUCATION (3) Materials and techniques for designing and implementing a program of adapted physical education for handicapped children and adolescents.
-3 3 P E 5110 ORGANIZATION AND ADMINISTRATION OF PHYSICAL EDUCATION (3) Facilities, equipment, space, time, costs, staff, faculty, administration, budget, buildings, and grounds, etc. involved in the promotion of a physical education program.
-3 3 P E 5150 CURRENT ISSUES IN PHYSICAL EDUCATION AND ATHLETICS (3) The study of current issues as they relate to the fields of physical education and athletics.
-3 3 P E 5160 PHYSICAL EDUCATION CURRICULUM (3) Curriculum construction; content, analysis and evaluation.
+P E 5100 Materials and techniques for designing and implementing a program of adapted physical 3 3 P E 5110 education for handicapped children and adolescents.
+ORGANIZATION AND ADMINISTRATION OF PHYSICAL EDUCATION (3) Facilities, equipment, space, time, costs, staff, faculty, administration, budget, buildings, and 3 3 P E 5150 grounds, etc. involved in the promotion of a physical education program.
+CURRENT ISSUES IN PHYSICAL EDUCATION AND ATHLETICS (3) 3 3 The study of current issues as they relate to the fields of physical education and athletics.
+P E 5160 PHYSICAL EDUCATION CURRICULUM (3) Curriculum construction; content, analysis and evaluation.
 An examination and comparative study of existing curricula.
 3 3 P E 5220 ADVENTURE EDUCATION IN THE SCHOOLS (3) An analysis of various types of nontraditional, yet physically challenging, physical activities with emphasis on cooperation, problem solving and noncompetitive techniques.
 3 3 P E 5230 RESEARCH STATISTICS AND REPORTING IN PHYSICAL EDUCATION AND SPORT (3) An overview of statistical analysis and reporting of data.
 Overview and use of computers to analyze data.
 Development of results and discussion sections of a research report.
 May not be taken concurrently with PE 5000/400, 5240/424, 5250/425, and 5260/426.
 Prerequisite: PE 5000/400.
-3 3 P E 5240 Independent study in research and the writing of a capstone project related to physical education for the practitioner.
-Focuses on the development of a research problem.
-Writing of an introduction/literature review, statement of the problem, and research question or hypothesis.
-Development of a method section.
-May be taken concurrently with P E 5250/425 and/or P E 5260/426.
-Credit not given for both P E 5240/424 and 414.
-Project not intended for publication or public dissemination.
-IRB requirements apply as appropriate.
-Prerequisite: PE 5000/400 and PE 5230/423; consent of department.
-1 1
+3 3 P E 5240 · 1 1 P E 5250 1 1